stackforge/fuel-docs/pages/release-notes/v6-0/other/6040-murano.rst

 * Murano is now present in the Keystone service list.
   See `LP1362037 <https://bugs.launchpad.net/bugs/1362037>`_.

-* RabbitMQ now handles Murano users correnctly and so no longer loses Murano users when the Primary Controller in an HA cluster is shut down.
+* RabbitMQ now handles Murano users correctly and so no longer loses Murano users when the Primary Controller in an HA cluster is shut down.
   See `LP1372483 <https://bugs.launchpad.net/fuel/+bug/1372483>`_.